 Positive development for people living in poverty

-Just under half of Sida's total support goes through multilateral organizations.
+Around 40 percent of Sida's total support goes through multilateral organisations.
 One third of the budget is channeled through UN agencies.
 Sida contributes to a positive development for people living in poverty through the multilateral cooperation.
 Sweden's priority thematic areas are: democracy, human rights, environment and climate, as well as gender equality and the role of women in development.

 The multilateral co-operation also makes it possible for Sweden to contribute to development in countries without bilateral co-operation.

-Sida's cooperation with multilateral organizations is governed by:
+Sida's cooperation with multilateral organisations is governed by:

 Sida's cooperation with the UN